 Medications or Surgery for Weight Loss?
-Insights from an Obesity Expert to Help You Decide
+Insights from an Expert Weight Loss Physician

 Medications or Surgery for Weight Loss?

 Deciding how to lose weight is complicated.
-For many people who are overweight, improving diet and increasing exercise do not result in desired, or long-term success.
-Surgical options provide substantial and long-lasting weight loss over time.
-Recently, new medications for weight loss have become available that are more effective than previously available.
-These medications offer additional options for those who need to lose weight.
+For many people who are overweight, improving diet and increasing exercise do not result in the desired amount of pounds lost, or long-term success.
+Medications for weight loss can be effective.
+Minimally-invasive surgery options provide substantial and long-lasting weight loss over time.

-Read on to learn key insights from David Lautz, MD, FACS, FASMBS, experienced bariatric surgeon and director of Emerson’s Center for Weight Loss, to help you decide which to try – medications or surgery for weight loss.
+Read on to learn key insights from David Lautz, MD, FACS, FASMBS, experienced weight loss physician and director of Emerson’s Center for Weight Loss, to help you learn about options for effective, long-term weight loss.

-Weight loss prescriptions work in various ways, depending on which medication you choose.
+Weight loss medications, known as GLP-1s, work in a variety of ways, depending on which type of GLP-1 you use.
 They can decrease your appetite, reduce fat absorption, or increase metabolism to help you lose weight.
-Since the more effective medications, called GLP-1 agonists, are still new, many unknowns remain.
-Research is underway.

 Effectiveness, Availability, and Cost

-In addition, most medications require a prescription from a doctor’s office.
-Not all health insurance covers their cost, and they can be expensive – approximately several hundred dollars each month.
-Check with your insurance carrier to learn what is covered and any out-of-pocket expenses associated with the medication.
+GLP-1 medications require a prescription from a doctor, physician assistant, or nurse practitioner.
+Not all health insurance covers the cost of the medications, and they can be expensive.
+It is always best to check with your insurance to learn what is covered and any out-of-pocket expenses associated with the medications.

-Bottom line: Consult with an experienced healthcare provider to determine if weight loss medication is right for you.
+Bottom line: Consult with an experienced physician who specializes in weight loss to determine if medication is right for you.

 Exploring Weight Loss Surgery

-Weight loss surgery (also known as bariatric surgery), such as gastric bypass and gastric sleeve, reduces the size of your stomach to restrict food intake, leading to substantial weight loss.
-Each type of procedure has both short and long-term benefits.
-The first bariatric surgeries were performed more than fifty years ago.
+Weight loss surgery (also known as bariatric surgery), such as gastric bypass and gastric sleeve, reduces the size of your stomach to restrict food intake, which leads to substantial weight loss.
+Each type of minimally-invasive procedure has both short and long-term benefits.

-Surgery is not a quick fix to lose weight, but a tool to aid people who need to lose more than 100 pounds and improve their overall health.
-Long-term success depends on adhering to diet and lifestyle changes.
+Surgery is not a quick fix to lose weight.
+Rather, it is an effective tool to help people who need to lose more than 100 pounds and improve their overall health.
+Long-term success after weight loss surgery requires patients to adhere to diet and lifestyle changes.

-Bottom line: It is essential to consult with an experienced weight loss surgeon before surgery.
-Support from a trusted team of experts, including a nutritionist, for years after surgery is also critical for lifelong success.
+Bottom line: It is essential to consult with an experienced weight loss physician to assess your options that best support you and your health goals.
+Support from a trusted team of experts, including a nutritionist, is critical for lifelong success.

 Get Expert Advice